Grand Prix Arizona: The Track

-The Downtown Phoenix circuit was going to be 2.11 miles long and was going to encompass Chase Field and the Footprint Center, as well as a good portion of the “Downtown Warehouse District.”
+The Downtown Phoenix circuit was going to be 2.11 miles long and was going to encompass Chase Field and US Airways Center, as well as a good portion of the Downtown Warehouse District.
 The circuit was set to begin on Jefferson Street, go south on 7th Street, head west on Lincoln Street (with some turns), head north on 1st Avenue across a portion of Madison Street and back to Jefferson Street.
 A unique aspect of the circuit was that pit road was not on the same straightaway as the start/finish line.